cielecki/day-composer/docs/user-guide.md

         *   **Delete** the placeholder examples entirely and write your own information from scratch.
         *   **Adapt** the examples, using them as inspiration but replacing the content with your own details.
     *   The more relevant and personal the information you provide, the more effectively the AI can assist you.
     *   **Note:** If you keep the placeholder text, it will be used in AI and skew it's responses, it's best to delete everything that you don't plan to immediatelly replace.
-You can always find the [original starter pack files](https://github.com/cielecki/life-navigator/tree/main/src/locales).
+You can always find the [original starter kit files](https://github.com/cielecki/life-navigator/tree/main/src/locales).

 3.  **AI Modes (usually in a `Modes` sub-directory):**
     *   You'll find templates for different AI "personalities" or assistants (e.g., `Songwriter.md`, `Reflection.md`, `Brawl Assistant.md`).